MichaelMacaulay/Query-docs-for-dapps/Template.md

 # Subgraphs on The Graph

-Snapshot’s on-chain data can be easily queried with open APIs known as subgraphs.
-Subgraphs are decentralized APIs powered by The Graph, a protocol for indexing & querying data from blockchains.
+Subgraphs on The Graph provide a simple and efficient way to access on-chain data through open APIs.
+These subgraphs can be created and queried by anyone.
+Snapshot's on-chain data is readily available via its official subgraph, powered by The Graph Network, which serves as a decentralized protocol for indexing and querying blockchain data.

+All users on The Graph gain access to 100,000 free queries per month, making it the perfect option for hobby developers and established dapps alike.

 ## The Snapshot Subgraph